Catherine of Braganza: Queen consort (1662–1685)

-Catherine fainted when Charles's official mistress, Barbara Palmer was presented to her.
-Charles insisted on making Palmer Catherine's Lady of the Bedchamber.
-After this incident, Catherine withdrew from spending time with the king, declaring she would return to Portugal rather than openly accept the arrangement with Palmer.
-Clarendon failed to convince her to change her mind.
-Charles then dismissed nearly all the members of Catherine's Portuguese retinue, after which she stopped actively resisting, which pleased the king, however she participated very little in court life and activities.
+In 1671, strong rumors began circulating that Charles wanted to divorce Catherine because he wished to marry Claudia Felicitas of Austria.
+This was an unlikely match, because the staunchly Catholic Habsburgs would never have allowed a marriage between one of their members and a Protestant ruler.
+In any case, Catherine was aware of these rumors, which greatly affected her, according to the Spanish ambassador: "She is very melancholic, suffocated and sad, spending most of the day locked in her bedroom and weeping."
+At court, they thought this was the right opportunity for her to finally decide to return to Portugal, as the ambassador wrote: "That is why they are trying to cause her trouble in every way, because what they want is to get rid of her.
+They would like her to make the decision to leave on her own, but I don’t think they will achieve what they want, unless they carry it out by death or violence."
+Catherine even feared that they wanted to poison her, as the ambassador wrote: "I have been told that all her food is cooked by the friars, so that she doesn't eat a bite that hasn't been prepared by them."
+According to the Spanish ambassador, in 1673 the English Parliament demanded a divorce and asked the King to search for a Protestant wife.
+At the same time, the Parliament wanted to establish a law that would forbid any member of the English royal family from marrying a Catholic.

 Catholicism

 Though known to keep her faith a private matter, her religion and proximity to the king made her the target of anti-Catholic sentiment.
 Catherine occupied herself with her faith.
 Her piety was widely known and was a characteristic in his wife that the King greatly admired; in his letters to his sister, Catherine's devoutness is described almost with awe.
 Her household contained between four and six priests, and in 1665, Catherine decided to build a religious house east of St James's to be occupied by thirteen Portuguese Franciscans of the order of St Peter of Alcantara.
 It was completed by 1667 and would become known as The Friary.